lwiest/BASICCompiler/readme.md

 Originally, I started this project to learn about Java bytecodes, hacking together an empty Java class file, adding bits and pieces.
 Soon this grew into implementing a BASIC compiler complete enough to compile and play classic BASIC games like, for example, "StarTrek".

-This BASIC compiler is self-contained.
+BASIC Compiler is self-contained.
 It uses only a minimum set of Java Virtual Machine methods and by intention no other frameworks as I wanted to write the compiler from scratch.
-The functionality of the BASIC compiler is backed by over 1500 unit test programs in BASIC.
+The functionality of BASIC Compiler is backed by over 1500 unit test programs in BASIC.
 The implemented BASIC language is oriented at Microsoft BASIC.
-The BASIC Compiler source code is available under the FreeBSD license.
+The BASIC Compiler source code is available under the MIT license.

 Enjoy! -- Lorenz